-During the Track Record Period and up to the Latest Practicable Date, we were involved in eight cases for breaches of construction safety regulations.
+During the Track Record Period and up to the Latest Practicable Date, we were involved in six cases for breaches of construction safety regulations.
 The nature of such breaches were all in regards to failure to take adequate or reasonable steps in relation to certain safety precautions for employees of our sub-contractors.
-As at the Latest Practicable Date, all such cases were fully settled by the payment of fines totalling HK\$115,000.
-Please refer to the section headed "Business - Workplace safety - Workplace safety breaches involving employees of our sub-contractors" starting from page 158 of this document for further information.
+As at the Latest Practicable Date, five of such cases were fully settled with the total fines paid was HK\$66,000 and one remaining on-going case.
+Please refer to the section "Business - Workplace safety - Workplace safety breaches involving employees of our sub-contractors" starting from page 128 of this document for further information.